-Since 2002, skipjack, which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species (5,870 t in 2018), both within and beyond New Zealand fisheries waters.
-Yellowfin make up most of the balance of the purse seine catch and are caught largely outside of New Zealand fishery waters (964 t in 2018).
+Since 2002, skipjack, which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species (9,311 t in 2019), both within and beyond New Zealand fisheries waters.
+Yellowfin make up most of the balance of the purse seine catch and are caught largely outside of New Zealand fishery waters (172 t in 2019).
 Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters where the domestic purse-seine fishery targets only free schools of skipjack.
-The second most important component of New Zealand's domestic fisheries by volume is albacore (2,514 t in 2018) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
+The second most important component of New Zealand's domestic fisheries by volume is albacore (2,752 t in 2019) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
 The domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, but the greatest part of the catch consists of albacore.
 Most highly migratory species caught commercially in New Zealand waters are exported; the destination of exports varies depending on the species.
-In 2018, 117.7 t of striped marlin were caught by the recreational fleet, with 53% of these tagged and released.

-New Zealand had one Class-5 purse seiner fishing offshore in the Exclusive Economic Zones (EEZs) of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO) in 2018.
+In 2019, 122.6 t of striped marlin were caught by the recreational fleet, with 59% of these tagged and released.
+New Zealand had one Class-5 purse seiner fishing offshore in high seas areas of the equatorial western and central Pacific Ocean (WCPO) in 2019.
 This vessel also fishes domestically from time to time along with up to four smaller capacity domestic-based purse seiners.
 Before 2016 a limited number of foreign owned longline vessels operated under charter in the NZ EEZ.
 Since 2016 the New Zealand longline tuna fleet has consisted only of domestically owned and operated vessels (mostly between 15 and 25 m in length).
-The total number of longline vessels operating in New Zealand declined from 151 vessels in 2002 to 37 in 2014 and 33 in 2018.
+The total number of longline vessels operating in New Zealand declined from 151 vessels in 2002 to 37 in 2014 and 28 in 2019.

-In 2018 blue shark was the most common non-tuna fish bycatch species observed caught in the longline fishery followed by lancetfish and sunfish.
+In 2019 blue shark was the most common non-tuna fish bycatch species observed caught in the longline fishery followed by lancetfish and porbeagle shark.

 Longline vessels fishing for tuna or swordfish in New Zealand fishery waters are required to use tori lines, and may only set their lines at night unless using approved line weighting.
 New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures as specified in CMM2018-03.
 New Zealand longline vessels have been provided with turtle de-hooking equipment.
 As the purse seine fishery in New Zealand fishery waters is based on free schools of skipjack, bycatch is minimal (about 1% by mass).
-No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) have been observed in the purse seine fishery.
+No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) were observed in the purse seine fishery in 2018 and 2019.

 New Zealand has an Observer Programme and two active domestic port sampling programmes for highly migratory species.
-In 2018, 13% of the longline effort (hooks) was observed, and more than 36% of the New Zealand domestic purse seine sets were observed.
+In 2019, 8% of the longline effort (hooks) was observed, and more than 13% of the New Zealand domestic purse seine sets were observed.
 A considerable amount of research is directed at tunas, tuna-like and bycatch species in New Zealand.
 Fishers and fish receivers are required to furnish returns (monthly reports) to the Ministry for Primary Industries.
 New Zealand has four data collection systems in place to collect catch and effort data.
 New Zealand also has a system for collecting information on non-fish bycatch from fishers.